serge-mugisha/jarvix/readme.md

 Play Audio: Plays the speech.mp3 file, letting you hear the AI's response.

 ## Note ##
-Ensure the paths for output.wav and speech.mp3 are correctly set in the script to match your file structure.
+Ensure the paths for user_input.wav and speech.mp3 are correctly set in the script to match your file structure.
 Modify these paths in the script if your file structure is different from the default.